John Leguizamo: 2000–2009

-In 1995, Leguizamo created, produced, wrote, and starred in the 1995 Latino-oriented variety show called House of Buggin' on Fox Television.
-Some audiences saw this as the Latino version of In Living Color.
-The show showcased Leguizamo's well-known ability to assume a wide variety of colorful, energetic characters, but due to poor ratings the show ran less than one season.

-In 2000, Leguizamo portrayed both Genies in Arabian Nights, a TV mini-series adaptation of the epic One Thousand and One Nights.
+In 2004, he guest-starred on Dora the Explorer as Captain Pirate Piggy.
 During the 2005–06 television season, Leguizamo joined the cast of the show ER, playing the emotionally disturbed Dr. Victor Clemente, a new attending who is keen on introducing the staff of County General to better ways of treating patients and cutting-edge technology.
 Clemente, however, was plagued with personal problems and was fired from the hospital near the end of the season.
 Dr. Clemente's departure from the show was a blessing for Leguizamo.
 He revealed to CraveOnline that he was not happy working on the television program.
 "I was depressed doing ER," he admitted, "I started gaining weight, I was eating doughnuts, I started smoking again.
 I'm eating McDonald's, things that I know when I'm depressed I do.
 I tried to kill myself internally."

-In 2004, he guest-starred on Dora the Explorer as Captain Pirate Piggy.
 In 2006, Leguizamo starred in the television pilot for Edison, a 2006 CBS drama about a Los Angeles detective (played by Leguizamo) who relied on impersonations and disguises to solve crimes.
 Other cast members included Currie Graham and Deidrie Henry.
 Kevin Rodney Sullivan directed from a script by Ron Milbauer and Terri Hughes.
 Leguizamo and David Hoberman also served as executive producers.
+In October 2006, Leguizamo's memoir, Pimps, Hos, Playa Hatas and All the Rest of My Hollywood Friends: My Life, was released.
+During an interview on Late Night with Conan O'Brien, he stated that his memoir was very candid about experiences involving other celebrities he had worked with.
+He stated that working with Arnold Schwarzenegger on Collateral Damage (2002) was one of the most enjoyable experiences he'd had as an actor, that Schwarzenegger's accent let him say things that others would think were sexist or homophobic if said by someone else, and that Steven Seagal was an egotist with diva tendencies.

+In 2007, he played Michael Beltran in the movie The Babysitters.
+In 2008, he co-starred in the movie The Happening, written and directed by M. Night Shyamalan.
 In July 2007, Spike TV aired its drama series The Kill Point, which starred Leguizamo, Donnie Wahlberg, and Michael Hyatt.
 The show was an eight-part series revolving around ex-war veterans whose bank robbery went wrong, thus ending in a hostage situation.
 Despite high ratings, The Kill Point was not renewed for a second season.
 A year later, Leguizamo guest-starred on Sesame Street as Captain Vegetable, who tells Elmo to eat his vegetables.

-In 2010, Leguizamo also guest-starred on The Electric Company as himself, rhyming about commas and quotation marks.
-In 2012, Leguizamo was cast as Derek Trotter in the American remake of the British BBC sitcom Only Fools and Horses.
-In 2016, Leguizamo played the role of Ozzy Delvecchio in the second season of the Netflix original series Bloodline.

-In 2018, Leguizamo played undercover ATF agent Jacob Vazquez in the Paramount Network miniseries Waco.
-The following year, Leguizamo played Raymond Santana's father Raymond Santana Sr. in the Netflix miniseries When They See Us.
-In 2020, Leguizamo played Gor Koresh in the Disney+ series The Mandalorian Season 2 Episode 1.